botfront/botfront/docs/guide/administration/roles.md

     content: botfront installation deployment
 ---

-Available in: <Premium plan="Botfront Enterprise" />

 # RBAC (Role based access control)

-The Enterprise Edition allows you to create multiple projects and users.
+Botfront allows you to create multiple projects and users.
 Additionnally you can assign roles to users.

 ## Roles and permissions